dai217/secure-http2/README.md

 ## Description
 With this module you can create HTTP2/SPDY-based secure session management servers in node.js.
-This module is based on [node-spdy](https://github.com/indutny/node-spdy) module.
+This module is based on indutny/[node-spdy](https://github.com/indutny/node-spdy).

 ## Features
+swapper.js
+S3M scheme

 ## Requirement
 Node.js